azhang777/HomeworkSeven/README.md

 - **Streams**

+Provide a way of performing aggregate operations over a collection.

-  - **Problem with foreach and iterators:**
-    - They are low-level coding constructs.
-    - They involve a lot of boilerplate code whenever we want to use them, which leads to worse readability and maintainability.
+  - **Problem with foreach and iterators:**: They are low-level coding constructs.
+They involve a lot of boilerplate code whenever we want to use them, which leads to worse readability and maintainability.

   - **Two types of stream operations:**
-    - **Intermediate (Everything but last):** These operations return a stream as a return type.
+    - **Intermediate (Everything but last):**: These operations return a stream as a return type.
 This allows us to chain more streams together, hence the term "intermediate."
-    - **Terminal (Last in pipeline):** Terminal stream operations return the value as a return type.
+    - **Terminal (Last in pipeline):**: Terminal stream operations return the value as a return type.
 They are the last stream operations within a pipeline and are the ones that end the chain.

-  - **The collector:**
-    - The collector is a special terminal operation that allows us to build more complicated and interesting values that result from streams.
+  - **The collector:**: The collector is a special terminal operation that allows us to build more complicated and interesting values that result from streams.
 It tells the stream how to build a particular type of value.

-  - **Streams are not always better than loops!**
-    - It's important to note that streams are not always superior to loops.
+  - **Streams are not always better than loops!**: It's important to note that streams are not always superior to loops.
 For example, loops work better with checked exceptions.